 Survey of selected invertebrate and vertebrate types.
 Relationships of organisms with each other and with their environment.
 Lab included.

 Survey of the plant kingdom from algae to the flowering plants.
 Basic life processes including photo responses, cellular and plant systems development, reproductive cycles, flowering and fruiting responses.
 Environmental succession and plant climax communities.
 Lab included.

 BIOL 2110 – Economic Botany

-Selected topics in biology offered on a rotating basis.
-Example topics: Phylogenetic Theory, Topics in Physiology, Endocrinology, Virology, Medical Parasitology, Advanced Human Anatomy.
+Selected topics in biology covered on a rotating basis.
 Lab included with some topics.
 Some topics will have prerequisites (see annual class schedule).

 BIOL 2125 – Tropical Ecology of Costa Rica

-Field based course examining the forces affecting living species in Costa Rica.
-After a series of weekly on campus meetings to review basic ecology and human culture of Costa Rica, students will travel during spring break for an 8 day field trip to Costa Rica.
-Traveling by motor coach and boat the course will examine high altitude volcanic effects, mountain tropical forest habitat, and low-land tropical forest along the Pacific Ocean in southwest Costa Rica.
-A course trip fee over and above tuition will be assessed, a valid passport required.
+Field-based course examining the forces affecting living species in Costa Rica.
+After a series of weekly on-campus meetings to review basic ecology and human culture of Costa Rica, students will travel during spring break for an 8-day field trip to Costa Rica.
+Traveling by motor coach and boat, the course will examine high altitude volcanic effects, mountain tropical forest habitat, and low-land tropical forest along the Pacific Ocean in southwest Costa Rica.
+A course trip fee over and above tuition will be assessed.
+Valid passport is required.
 Instructor consent is required.